 RtM captures the risks that the Firm could pose to other market participants and the markets in which it operates for positions held in financial instruments, in foreign exchange and in commodities.
 Under IFR, the K-factors which capture this are K-NPR (Net Position Risk) and K-CMG (Clearing Margin Given).
-NEL calculates neither of these as it does not operate a trading book nor have positions subject to clearing.
-Furthermore the Firm does not have any exposure to commodity risk.

 NEL has some limited non-trading book exposure to foreign exchange ("FX") risk as a result of receivables or payables in a currency other than its base currency (Euro).
 NEL has procedures in place to monitor this FX exposure on a daily basis, and to actively minimise its impact on the Firm.
+The exposure is captured in the calculation of the firm's K-NPR.